 As a bonus, the fifth exercise you can include is a core exercise.

-You are a busy mother.
-You do not have a lot of time on your hands.
+You are a busy mother, and you do not have a lot of time on your hands.

 Let’s start the workout with a warm-up.

-Before doing any kind of exercise, it is important that you do a proper warm-up
+Before doing any exercise, you must do a proper warm-up

 - it increases your body’s temperature